HPEDevCom/redfishdocs/docs/concepts/performing_actions.md

 Allow: GET, HEAD, POST, PUT, PATCH
 ```

-However, there are some resources that support other types of operations not easily mapped to HTTP operations.
-For example, a power button is not readable, so you cannot `GET` its status.
-In this case, pressing the power button is an action.
+However, there are some resources that support other types of operations not
+easily mapped to HTTP operations.
+For example, a power button is not readable
+so you cannot `GET` its status.
+In this case, pressing the power button

-For this reason the <a href="https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.13.0.pdf" target="_blank">Redfish specification</a> defines `Actions`. `Actions` are HTTP POST operations with a specifically formatted JSON request including the operation to perform and potentially parameters.
-For instance, it is not enough to simply tell a server to reset, but it is also necessary to specify the type of reset: cold boot, warm boot, PCI reset, etc. Actions are often used when the operation causes Management Controllers not just to update a value, but to change system state.
+is an action.

+For this reason the
+<a href="https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.13.0.pdf" target="_blank">Redfish specification</a>
+defines `Actions`. `Actions` are HTTP `POST` operations with a specifically
+formatted JSON request including the operation to perform and potentially
+parameters.
+For instance, it is not enough to simply tell a server to reset,
+but it is also necessary to specify the type of `reset`:
+cold boot, warm boot, PCI reset, etc. Actions are often used when the
+operation causes Management Controllers not just to update a value,
+but to change system state.

-In Redfish, the available actions that can be invoked are identified by a `target` property in the resource's `Actions` object definitions.
-Potential parameters with possible supported values are listed with the annotation `Parameter@Redfish.AllowableValues`.
+In Redfish, the available actions that can be invoked are identified by a
+`target` property in the resource's `Actions` object definitions.
+Potential parameters with possible supported values are listed
+with the annotation `Parameter@Redfish.AllowableValues`.

 ## Redfish standard action examples

-The following example retrieves the list of possible actions from the PK Secure Boot Database resource of an HPE iLO 6 based server.
+The following example retrieves the list of possible actions from the PK
+Secure Boot Database resource of an HPE iLO 6 based server.

 ```text Generic GET request
 GET /redfish/v1/Systems/1/SecureBoot/SecureBootDatabases/PK/?$select=Actions